Operational Radiation Protection Technician at PS complex (TTE Programme)

 Diversity has been an integral part of CERN's mission since its foundation and is an established value of the Organization.

 Are you a technician looking for a challenging professional experience to further your career?
 If so, joining CERN’s TTE programme may very well give you that challenge.
-This position as an Electrical Technician is part of our prestigious TTE programme.
+This position as an Accelerator, Industrial Process, Operations Technician is part of our prestigious TTE programme.

 The successful TTE fellow will join the HSE-RP-AS section who is in charge of all radiation protection aspects related to the design and operation of accelerators and experimental areas at CERN.